adrianhoehne/llama.cpp/docs/development/moe-hot-cache-developer-guide.en.md

 `--moe-hot-cache-update-rate` is optional. `0.0` disables dynamic updates; `0.10` replaces up to 10 percent of the current hot-cache entries after completed server runs.

 `--moe-hot-cache-qwen-layer-curve` only affects Qwen35Moe.
 The curve is used both during initial JSON loading and dynamic updates. `0.0` means no layer-pressure weighting, `0.5` is the damped default, and `1.0` weights waiting layers aggressively.
+In the default `flat` mode, this curve is ignored.

-For an even layer distribution, use the separate mode:
+The even layer distribution is now the default:

 ```bash
 --moe-hot-cache-weighting flat
 ```

 `flat` sorts experts by hits within each layer and then interleaves equal ranks across layers.
 This gives each observed layer roughly the same number of experts for the same budget.
-The layer curve is ignored in this mode.
+The argument can be omitted because `flat` is the default.
+Use `--moe-hot-cache-weighting pressure` to restore the previous behavior.

 For Gemma4, the same mechanism is exposed as an environment variable: